QuSpin/QuSpin/sphinx/source/examples/example16.rst

 .. _example16-label:

-Applying symmetries to reduce user-imported bases
+Applying symmetries to reduce user-imported bases using QuSpin
 --------

 This example makes use of the `user_basis` class to take a user-imported basis consisting of integers, and use QuSpin to